 Kuika Boost is a tool that automates many subprocesses of handoff.
 It makes the design-to-code process much smarter by getting rid of weary loops of communication between the designer and the front-end programmer.

 KuikaBoost converts Sketch designs to readable HTML/CSS code.
-Handoff is reduced into a few simple steps:
+Handoff to developer from designer is reduced into a few simple steps:

 - Import Sketch design into KuikaBoost